queue-miscreant/knights-tour/README.md

-Simple naive Knight's tour with backtracking
+Simple animated naive Knight's tour with backtracking.
+Each movement of the knight is drawn to the terminal.

 `./tour w h x y [ms_delay]`